Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Discussion

 \subsection{Comparison With 21cm-LAE Cross Correlation}

-{Here, we compare the detectability of 21cm-line signal between the conventional 21cm-LAE cross power spectrum and our new cross correlation introduced in this work.
-As discussed in our previous works \citep{2018MNRAS.479.2754K,2018MNRAS.479.2767Y}, 1,000 hours of MWA Phase I observation is required for detecting the 21cm-LAE cross power spectrum with SNR$\sim 4$.
-Although only 100 hours of observation is required to achieve the SNR$\sim 4$ for the new cross correlation method, we assumed the MWA Phase II with the redundant array which improves the sensitivity roughly 4 times at $k \sim 0.1~{\rm Mpc}^{-1}$ \citep{2018PASA...35...33W} and we employed a model of thermal noise lower than that used in our previous works.
-Therefore, if we assume the identical observation specification, the detectabilty of is almost comparable.}
+\tb{Here, we compare the detectability of 21\,cm-line signal between the conventional 21cm-LAE cross power spectrum and our new cross correlation introduced in this work.
+In this work, 1,000 hours of MWA observation is required to achieve the detection of the new cross power spectrum.
+On the other hand, as discussed in previous works \citep{2014MNRAS.438.2474P,2018MNRAS.479.2754K,2018MNRAS.479.2767Y,2020MNRAS.494..703W}, 1,000 hours of MWA observation is required for detecting the 21cm-LAE cross power spectrum.
+Thus, the detectability of each cross correlation is comparable. }

 {However, it should be noted that, as discussed above, the accuracy of prediction can be boosted by improving the neural network architecture.
-If a future improved network can enhance the correlation between the true and predicted images at all scales, the detectability of our new cross correlation would become better than the conventional 21cm-LAE cross correlation.}
+If a future improved network can enhance the correlation between the target and predicted images at all scales, the detectability of our new cross correlation would become better than the conventional 21cm-LAE cross correlation.}

-{Another advantage of our new cross-correlation method is that the 21cm-line map and its auto-power spectrum can be estimated without a model uncertainty.
+{Another advantage of our new cross-correlation method is that the 21\,cm-line map and its auto-power spectrum can be estimated without a model uncertainty.
 In case of the conventional 21cm-LAE cross correlation, we can construct a model of reionization and LAEs which produces a cross-power spectrum consistent with the observation data.
-Then, the model can predict a 21cm-line map and its auto-power spectrum.
+Then, the model can predict a 21\,cm-line map and its auto-power spectrum.
 However, the observed cross-power spectrum cannot narrow down a model and the predicted auto-power spectrum has a model uncertainty. }

-{ On the other hand, in the current case, the network which generates the 21cm-line map is trained by simulation data sets based on a specific model of reionization and LAEs.
-However, once the generated 21cm-line map has a correlation with the observed data, the generated map reflects the true 21cm-line map independently of the model used to train the network.
-Thus, the estimation of the 21cm-line map and statistics are more direct for the current method. }
+{ On the other hand, in the current case, the network which generates the 21\,cm-line map is trained by simulation datasets based on a specific model of reionization and LAEs.
+However, once the generated 21\,cm-line map has a correlation with the observed data, the generated map reflects the target 21\,cm-line map independently of the model used to train the network.
+Thus, the estimation of the 21\,cm-line map and statistics are more direct for the current method. }